comperiosearch/vagrant-elk-box/README.md

 This vagrant box installs elasticsearch 1.6, logstash 1.5 and kibana 4.
+There is some log and stock data that you can then visualise in Kibana and play around with.
+See bottom for creating stock visualisations and dashboard.

 ## Prequisites